syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 ### Show date picker

-You can enable the date picker for the scheduler by using the `ShowDatePickerButton` property in the `SfScheduler`, which displays the date picker and `Today button` in the header view.
-It allows you to quickly navigate to today and different scheduler views.
+You can enable the date picker for the scheduler by using the `ShowDatePickerButton` property in the `SfScheduler`, which displays the date picker in the header view.
+It allows you to quickly switch between, months, years, decades or century where you can directly jump to a specific date by selecting it from a date picker.

 {% tabs %}
 {% highlight XAML hl_lines="2"%}